pilcrowonpaper/auri/README.md

 ### 2. Create GitHub workflow

 Create a GitHub workflow that runs on every push.
-The NPM token should be named `NODE_AUTH_TOKEN` and the GitHub token as `AURI_GITHUB_TOKEN`.
+The NPM token should be named `NODE_AUTH_TOKEN` and the GitHub token as `AURI_NPM_TOKEN`.

 It is crucial that you setup `actions/checkout@v3` with `github.ref`.
 Auri expects the current branch to be the target branch.